SentometricsResearch/sentometrics/README.md

 # sentometrics
-#### An Integrated Framework for Textual Sentiment Time Series Aggregation and Forecasting
+#### An Integrated Framework for Textual Sentiment Time Series Aggregation and Prediction

 ## Introduction